 Fernandez left little doubts when he retired why he should be the greatest player to ever set foot in the PBA.
 He is the ultimate all-around player, very potent in all aspects of the game.

-I hate putting the individual thing first to justify arguments like these but there is no way I could ignore how he prominently placed himself atop every all-time statistical leaderboard.
+It’s difficult putting the individual thing first to justify arguments like these but there is just no way to ignore how he prominently placed himself atop every all-time statistical leaderboard.

 He is first all-time in total points scored, defensive and total rebounds, and blocks; second in offensive rebounds, assist, and steals.
 He had excellent shooting percentages from the floor and from the freethrow line for his size.